Who’s Afraid of the Theology of the Body?

 The Pope points out that the dynamic of gift, reception and new life is an image of the Holy Trinity.
 Human marriage tells us about the interpersonal relationships of the Trinity.
 The Father speaks the Word as the full expression or gift of himself, and the Word, the Son, receives all from the Father.
 The gift, reception and return of the gift are the Holy Spirit, the Love that proceeds from the Father and the Son.

 This is what is meant by Genesis 1:26-27, “God said, ‘Let us make mankind in our image and likeness. …’ God created man in his image.
 In the image of God, he created him.
 Male and female, he created them.”
 There is an analogous relationship, an “image and likeness” between the Holy Trinity and human marriage.
 We also know that human marriage images the relationship of Christ to the Church, another relationship of gift, reception and return of the gift, resulting in new life (Ephesians 5:21-32).
 That relationship is also indissoluble, exclusive and fruitful.

 Now we can see what is inadequate about the theology of the body for Cardinal Marx and his friends: It expresses and explains what has been the constant teaching of the Church received from Christ himself.
 It has no room for maneuver.
 Like the body itself, it is completely unambiguous and non-plastic.
 We have no say in how it works.
 We cannot reshape it or reassign its functions.

-But for the participants at the May meeting, these are new times, and we need a new paradigm to deal with the new “lived experience of the faithful.”
+But for the participants at last week’s meeting, these are new times, and we need a new paradigm to deal with the new “lived experience of the faithful.”
 We need flexibility, accommodation and tolerance.
 We need love.

 According to the authorized account in the May 26 issue of La Repubblica, the only newspaper admitted to the meeting and on top of that the only newspaper that Pope Francis says he reads: